American Post-Ops Academy : Policies

 Legal Notice

-You and your heir waived the right to sue and participate in any kind of lawsuit class action against American Post-Ops Academy and it its representatives.
-Enroll into one of the American Post-Ops Academy courses requires you to hold the American Post-Ops Academy and its representatives not liable and harmless from litigation for any injury, accident or undesirable effect that may occur at the meeting site, from their equipment, and/or from other attendees.
+You and your heir waived the right to sue and participate in any kind of lawsuit including class action against American Post-Ops Academy and it its representatives.
+Enrollment in one of the American Post-Ops Academy courses requires you to hold the American Post-Ops Academy and its representatives not liable and harmless from litigation for any injury, accident or undesirable effect that may occur at the meeting site, from their equipment, and/or from other attendees.
 This is to include, but is not limited to, faulty elevators, slippery stairs or walkways, falling light fixtures, breaking chairs, collapsing tables and pre-existing medical conditions.

-If you are more comfortable bringing your own equipment, including a treatment table, you are welcomed and encouraged to do so.
 American Post-Ops Academy and its representatives are also not liable for any injury, accident or undesirable effect that may occur due to any equipment another party, such as a fellow participant, may bring in.
 This is to include, but is not limited to, a treatment table that may be shared or be the cause of an accident or injury.
 There may be certain pre-existing medical conditions that are contra-indicated for the course work you are attending.
-It is your responsibility to inform the staff of any pre-existing conditions prior to the course or the practice sessions.
+It is your responsibility to inform the staff of any pre-existing conditions prior to the course or the practice session.

 Training and Course Content Satisfaction Disclaimer

-As an educational institute, we commit to providing our students with the best training, comprehensive curriculums, and mentorship programs.
-Our programs are designed to empower healthcare professionals with accredited training, up-to-date scientific knowledge, and clinical competencies necessary for excellence in patient care with the latest accuracy at the present time of the curriculum.
-We are proud to stand behind training of the highest quality and content of the highest caliber with expert facilitators to deliver.
+As an educational institute, we are committed to providing our students with superior training and a comprehensive curriculum including a mentorship program.
+Our programs are designed to empower healthcare professionals with accredited training, up-to-date scientific knowledge, and clinical competencies necessary for excellence in patient care.
+We are proud to stand behind our quality training with expert facilitators to deliver.
+We are doing our very best to teach and prepare our students for success in the post-op industry, but we cannot guarantee your total satisfaction.
+As a student it is your responsibility to pick the school that fits your needs and interests best.